andreapedrini01/solar-tracker-repository/README.md

 ## Requirements
 #### Hardware
-For this project we use:
+The hardware required for this project is listed as follows:
 - Texas Instruments MSP432P401R microcontroller
 - 2 Gearboxes
 - 2 Stepper motors